mayasharma2110/Bookworm/README.md

 ### Edit Genre

-This page is similar to the add genre page however it pre populates the genre name as currently in the database.
+This page is similar to the add genre page however it pre-populates the genre name as currently in the database.

 ![Edit genre](static/testing/edit-genre.PNG)

 ### Delete Genre

 Expected - When the user clicks to delete a genre they are asked if they want to proceed, yes or no. I they click no the current page is reloaded.
-If they click yes this genre is soft deleted in the database (display changes from Y or N) and the current page is reloaded.
+If they click yes, this genre is soft deleted in the database (display changes from Y or N) and the current page is reloaded.

 Testing - Tested the feature clicking on a genre to delete and then no.